dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Toolbar](images/toolbar3.png "Toolbar")

 Although the Amiga is quite an aged computer by now, it already utilized a keyboard whose layout was quite similar to the ones used today.
 Therefore, in vAmiga you will be using the native Mac keyboard for typing, and for most Amiga keys you will find a perfect match on your native keyboard.
 However, there are exceptions.
-For example, the Amiga is equipped with a special help key that has no direct counterpart on the Mac keyboard.
+For example, the Amiga is equipped with a special *Help* key that has no direct counterpart on the Mac keyboard.
 Also, some Mac keys are directly linked to operating system actions, which affects emulation.
 The most prominent examples are the two Command keys that are used to trigger operating system actions.

-In cases where you need to press a key that is not directly accessible from your native keyboard.
+In cases where you need to press a key that is not directly accessible from your native keyboard, the virtual keyboard can be used.
 If you click the corresponding icon in the toolbar, the virtual keyboard will open as a sheet on top of the emulator window:

 ![Virtual keyboard](images/virtualKeyboard.png "Virtual keyboard")